 Corollary \ref{cor:tc} put us in a position to prove Theorem \ref{thm:main} for geared graphs; however it does not so far extend to the general case, because we cannot fix the state-spaces of the latent variables without a gearing.
-In this section we will show that the tangent cone of a general marginal model around the uniform distribution is just composed of the tangent cones of its geared subgraphs, and that therefore the problem can be reduced to geared graphs.
+In this section we will show that the tangent cone of a general marginal model at the uniform distribution is the vector space spanned by the tangent cones of its geared subgraphs, and that therefore the problem can be reduced to geared graphs.

 \begin{prop} Let $\G$ be an arbitrary mDAG containing geared subgraphs $\G_1, \ldots, \G_k$.
 Suppose that, for each subgraph and a suitable gearing $\Lambda_{A_i} \leq \TC_0(\G_i)$ as a consequence of the earlier results in this section.
-Then $\Lambda_{A_1} + \cdots + \Lambda_{A_k} \leq \TC_0(\G)$ \end{prop}
+Then $\Lambda_{A_1} + \cdots + \Lambda_{A_k} \leq \TC_0(\G)$. \end{prop}

 In other words, the tangent cone of $\G$ includes the vector space spanned by all the tangent cones of the subgraphs.

 \begin{proof} First consider the case $W = \emptyset$ and $k=2$, from which the general result will follow similarly.